 One of the most significant developments in recent years is the role of activated carbon in turning waste into valuable resources.
 Rather than relying solely on fossil-based raw materials, activated carbon can be produced from a wide range of waste-derived feedstocks.

-high-value materials that are essential for environmental protection.
-In this way, activated carbon directly supports circular economy principles by extending material lifecycles and reducing dependence on virgin resources.
+In this way, activated carbon can contribute to circular economy objectives by extending material lifecycles and supporting reduced reliance on virgin resources, depending on application and lifecycle management.

 Closing the Loop Through Reactivation